Ecosystem diversity: Ecosystem diversity as a result of evolutionary pressure

 Ecological diversity around the world can be directly linked to the evolutionary and selective pressures that constrain the diversity outcome of the ecosystems within different niches.
 Tundras, Rainforests, coral reefs and deciduous forests all are formed as a result of evolutionary pressures.
 Even seemingly small evolutionary interactions can have large impacts on the diversity of the ecosystems throughout the world.
-One of the best studied cases of this is of the honey bee's interaction with angiosperms on every continent in the world except Antarctica.
+One of the best studied cases of this is of the honeybee's interaction with angiosperms on every continent in the world except Antarctica.

-In 2010, Robert Brodschneider and Karl Crailsheim conducted a study on the health and nutrition in honey bee colonies.
+In 2010, Robert Brodschneider and Karl Crailsheim conducted a study on the health and nutrition in honeybee colonies.
 The study focused on overall colony health, adult nutrition, and larva nutrition as a function of the effect of pesticides, monocultures and genetically modified crops to see if the anthropogenically created problems can have an effect pollination levels.
 The results indicate that human activity does have a role in the destruction of the fitness of the bee colony.
 The extinction or near extinction of these pollinators would result in many plants that feed humans on a wide scale needing alternative pollination methods.
 Crop pollinating insects are worth annually $14.6 billion to the US economy and the cost to hand pollinate over insect pollination is estimated to cost $5,715-$7,135 more per hectare.
-Not only will there be a cost increase but also an decrease in colony fitness, leading to a decrease in genetic diversity, which studies have shown has a direct link to the long-term survival of the honey bee colonies.
+Not only will there be a cost increase but also a decrease in colony fitness, leading to a decrease in genetic diversity, which studies have shown has a direct link to the long-term survival of the honeybee colonies.